monome/docs/docs/modular/ansible/index.md

 The *trigger* view shows all four tracks at once, whereas all other parameter views display the track selected.

 The *duration* view has downward sliders (lower is longer) and a master duration multiplier at the top.
+Duration is relative to the clock: when duration is set to max, the pulsewidth of the gate is entirely based on the current clock.
+This lets you create tied notes.

 There are also 'sub-pages' for more advanced extensions to each of these main parameters; see "**extended parameters**" for details.